dhbw-ka-tinf22b5-dinder/Dinder-SRS/Blog_Posts/Blog11.md

 - Research and testing for storing images in Supabase Storage
 - Some endpoints were added, for example for receiving information about advertisements
 ### Frontend
-- http-client was updated to receive advertisements
+- http-client was updated to fetch advertisements